anuragde/Replicated-Key-Value-Storage/README.md

 # Replicated Key-Value Storage
-Simplified version of Amazon DynamoDB (Distributed Systems PA-4)
+Simplified version of the Amazon DynamoDB (Distributed Systems PA-4)

 Implemented a Dynamo-style key-value storage, providing availability and linearizability at the same time.
 - Implemented partitioning, replication, and failure handling.